Cake icon

 Aurelien Guichard / Flickr

 Finally, don’t underestimate the cost of getting to the Big Apple.
-As it is one of the biggest transportation hubs in North America, there are numerous buses and trains that travel to New York every day from pretty much anywhere in the country.
-The best part is that, if you look in advance, you are very likely to find tickets for $1 or $5 (yes, you read that correctly!), so head over to Wanderu.com to find cheap bus and train tickets to New York.
-More importantly, the majority of stations are located right in the heart of the city, meaning you won’t have to spend a fortune on taxis or commuter rail to get to the place you are staying.
+As it is one of the biggest transportation hubs in North America, there are plenty buses and trains that travel to New York every day from pretty much anywhere in the country.
+The best part is that, if you look in advance, you’re more likely to score great deals.
+With bus tickets to New York starting at just $5, head over to Wanderu.com to book your trip now!

 While it’s easy to spend lots of money in New York City, it takes a truly savvy traveller to find ways to not spend a fortune, so take my tips to heart and above all, have a great time in the Big Apple.
 Of all the cities in the US, this one captures a certain je ne sais quoi that is replicated nowhere else in the world, so don’t spend all of your time budgeting – do your best to just enjoy the madness that’s happening at every corner of New York.
 Be smart and the rest will take of itself.